sujith-eag/vu-library/docs/java/java_core/04_Class_Object/01_class_object.md

 // create a Vehicle object called minivan
 ```

-Every Vehicle object will contain its own copies of the instance variables passengers, fuelcap, and kpl.
-To access these variables, you will use the dot (.) operator `object.member`
+Every Vehicle object will contain its own copies of the instance variables passengers, fuelcap, and kpl. dot (.) operator `object.member` is used to access these variables.

 The dot operator links the name of an object with the name of a member.
 `minivan.fuelcap = 16;`